oucs-teaching/cosc349-labs/lab03.md

 It is very important to check that you have not broken the functionality of automatic provisioning if you modify your scripts at all.
 However leaving your computer to re-run a clean checkout of the containing repository and building of your Vagrant VM should not require your attention before provisioning is completed.

-After a development session I typically `git clone` and `vagrant up` in a terminal window that I hide while my attention is elsewhere.
-I periodically check back to see whether the Vagrant provisioning is complete, and then do any application testing required to be sure that I have a clean build process that creates a working application.
+After a development session I typically `git clone` and `vagrant up` in a terminal window that I hide while my a

+, and thus can be tested to work while you proceed to progress other work.